How to Decorate Bare Walls

 Shiplap wainscoting adds character and interest to this laundry room by Wild Decoelis.

-Wood wall treatments will instantly elevate any room in your house.
+Wood wall treatments will instantly elevate any room in your home.
 They add texture, dimension, and interest to otherwise bare walls, and can be a great opportunity to experiment with colour!
 Beadboard, board & batten, shiplap, panel moulding, and wainscoting can all be installed quite easily and will give you major bang for your buck.

 RELATED: 5 Types of Beautiful Wood Wall Treatments